 In the southeastern portion of Şahinbey is an unassuming historical landmark that most people overlook.
 After all, it’s entirely underground.

 Likely dating to the 13th century Seljuk Period, this subterranean chamber is known as a kastel.
-It served as a public water source and supposedly once served a mosque.
+It served as a public water source and supposedly once provided water to a mosque.

 The water was brought here via gently sloped manmade tunnels, connecting the city with the nearest natural water source.